 As a listed company, Ørsted assess the Recommendations for Corporate Governance prepared by the Danish Committee on Corporate Governance.
-As further described in the Annual Report 2020, Ørsted has elected to comply with these recommendations.
+As further described in the Annual Report 2021, Ørsted has with a few exemptions elected to comply with these recommendations.
 The Board of Directors of Ørsted review the corporate governance recommendations annually based on best practice.